carlossilvamot/cordova-plugin-firebase-crash/README.md

 ### Adding required configuration files

 Cordova supports `resource-file` tag for easy copying resources files.
-Firebase SDK requires `google-services.json` on Android and `GoogleService-Info.plist` on iOS platforms.
+Firebase SDK requires `google-services.json` on Android.

 1. Put `google-services.json` and/or `GoogleService-Info.plist` into the root directory of your Cordova project
 2. Add new tag for Android platform